projekt7m/appointment-rust/docs/BookingTenantApi.md

 ## get_booking_tenants

-> crate::models::BookingTenantData get_booking_tenants()
+> models::ListWrapperBookingTenant get_booking_tenants()
 Get list of booking tenants

-Get list of booking tenants  A booking tenant is a tenant as the appointment API sees it.
+A booking tenant is a tenant as the appointment API sees it.
 Data her eshould more or less mirror the information of the Tenant as it is configured in the authentication and user API.
 Especially the `tenantId` must match the value used there, else the services cannot relate data to the data of a different micro service.

 ### Parameters